otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 ### Task 4: Robust Open and Save

 Extend Task 1 or Task 3's contacts app with `OpenFileDialog` and `SaveFileDialog`, wired up as shown above.
 Handle the case where the user cancels the dialog (`DialogResult` won't be `OK`), and the case where a chosen file exists but can't be parsed as a valid contacts file, using a `try-catch` around the loading logic.
 Show a clear `MessageBox` message for each failure case rather than letting the app crash.

----

-## Before you submit

-- [ ] All 4 tasks complete and tested
-- [ ] File-loading and file-saving methods take and return plain values or your own classes, never a control
-- [ ] `README.md` updated with any AI prompts used
-- [ ] Pushed to your GitHub repository